The Administration Committee hears requests from students and faculty for exceptions to certain academic policies.

 There are several possible outcomes of Administration Committee petitions.

-There is no formal appeals process for Administrative Committee decisions.
-However, students who have had petitions denied may resubmit them if they have addressed the concerns of the Committee and have revised their petition.
+There is no external appeals process for Administration Committee decisions, but students whose petitions have been denied may revise and resubmit them to provide new information for the Committee to consider for subsequent review.
 Once the Administration Committee has reviewed the petitions, the secretary of the committee will notify each student of the outcome by letter, usually within a week.
 If time permits, the secretary will contact the students with especially time-sensitive requests by email immediately after the meeting to share the outcome.
-Students who wish to know their outcome before they have received their letter may contact Associate Dean Karen Guttentag (x2024) or Diane DiLoreto (x3233).
+Students who wish to know their outcome before they have received their letter may contact Professor Timothy Billings at email@example.com or student life coordinator MariAnn Osborne at firstname.lastname@example.org.